 Before I explain the income tax system, let me explain something very similar: budget billing for utilities.
 If you sign up for budget billing for your utilities, your total bill for the year is estimated, and divided up amongst twelve months.
 You make that estimated payment each month, regardless of the amount of your actual utility bill.
 At the end of the year, the company calculates the amount of all your payments, and the amount of all your bills, and compares them.
 If you’ve paid too much, you’ll get a refund of the overpayment.
 If you haven’t paid enough, you have to make up the difference.

 The utility company has done a good job of estimating Terry’s and Shawn’s electric usage for the year, but they’re off by a little bit in each case.
-That’s to be expected; the utility company has no idea that Terry has decided to be very careful about his usage, or that Shawn is buying a huge new TV that uses a lot of electricity.
+That’s to be expected; the utility company has no idea about different variables.
+They don’t know that Terry has decided to be very careful about his usage, or that Shawn bought a huge new TV that uses a lot of electricity.

 Does that make sense so far?
 Good, because income taxes are calculated pretty much the same way.